 Intravenously administered adenosine is rapidly cleared from the circulation via cellular uptake, primarily by erythrocytes and vascular endothelial cells.
-This process involves a specific transmembrane nucleoside lar cens.
-This process involves a specific transmembrane nucleosine carrier system that is reversible, nonconcentrative, and bidirectionally symmetrical.
-Intracellular adenosine is rapidly metabolized either via phosphorylation to adenosine monophosphate by adenosine kinase, or via dearmination to inosine by adenosine dearminase in the cytosol.
-Since adenosine kinase has a lower K_m and V{max} than adenosine dearminase, dearmination plays a significant role only when cytosolic adenosine saturates the phosphorylation pathway.
-Inosine formed by dearmination of adenosine can leave the cell intact or can be degraded to hypoxanthine, anthine and ultimately uric acid Adenosine monophosphate formed by xanthine, and ultimately uric acid.
-Adenosine monophosphate formed by phosphorylation of adénosine is incorporated into the high-energy phos-phate pool.
+This process involves a specific transmembrane nucleoside carrier system that is reversible, nonconcentrative, and bidirectionally symmetrical.
+Intracellular adenosine is rapidly metabolized either via phosphorylation to adenosine monophosphate by adenosine kinase, or via deamination to inosine by adenosine deaminase in the cytosol.
+Since adenosine kinase has a lower K_m and Vmax than adenosine deaminase, deamination plays a significant role only when cytosolic adenosine saturates the phosphorylation pathway.
+Inosine formed by deamination of adenosine can leave the cell intact or can be degraded to hypoxanthine, xanthine, and ultimately uric acid.
+Adenosine monophosphate formed by phosphorylation of adenosine is incorporated into the high-energy phosphate pool.
 While extracellular adenosine is primarily cleared by cellular uptake with a half-life of less than 10 seconds in whole blood, excessive amounts may be deaminated by an ecto-form of adenosine deaminase.
-As adenosine requires no hepatic or renal function for its activation or in-activation, hepatic and renal failure would not be expected to alter its ef-fectiveness or tolerability.
+As adenosine requires no hepatic or renal function for its activation or inactivation, hepatic and renal failure would not be expected to alter its effectiveness or tolerability.